 The department’s ties with industry have provided opportunities for students to implement and evaluate new technologies in a real-world environment.
 These projects have been conducted at TVA, Duke Energy Company, Electricité de France, Florida Power & Light, Northeast Utilities, Emerson Electric, Westinghouse, and many more.

-Nuclear engineering students also have the opportunity to work on projects through the College of Engineering’s research centers such as the Scintillation Materials Research Center, a collaboration with Siemens Medical Solutions, and the Reliability and Maintainability Center.
-They also have unique access to unique facilities such as the UT Ion Beam Materials Laboratory (IBML).
+Nuclear engineering students also have the opportunity to work on projects through the Tickle College of Engineering’s research centers such as the Scintillation Materials Research Center, a collaboration with Siemens Medical Solutions, and the Reliability and Maintainability Center.
+They also have unique access to facilities such as the UT Ion Beam Materials Laboratory (IBML).
 These centers are interdisciplinary research organizations that sponsor major research programs throughout the college.